 Bill Hill can easily be approached on foot and cycle - a cycle way runs along the foot of the hill.
 The main entrance is in Rectory Lane but there is also access from Downshire Way and Dundas Close, off Saffron Road.

 Bill Hill is managed to provide a safe and attractive place for informal recreation; to protect its historic wildlife value and to conserve and enhance its wildlife value.
-The site has been improved with new woodland paths and interpretation features at the site entrances and near the round barrow at its summit.
+The site has been improved with new woodland paths and features at the site entrances and near the round barrow at its summit.
 These provide information about the archaeological and historical aspects of the site, as well as how we manage Bill Hill for recreation and wildlife.

 Ground flora includes some patches of bluebell which provide a colourful display in the spring and other typical woodland herbs.
 Dead and decaying wood provide a valuable habitat for woodpeckers and stag beetles.